In 'For The Good Of The Game,' Bud Selig Tells Of The MLB Steroid Era

 Between 1961 and 1995 just three players managed to hit 50 home runs in a single season.
 It happened 23 times from 1995 to 2007.
 Selig leads with the usual caveats and excuses.
 "Something was going on, for sure.
 But we didn't know what it was.
 Nobody really did.
 Players were spending unprecedented amounts of time in the weight room," he writes.

 The players' head sizes were also expanding, alongside their chests and biceps.
 Selig admits he was late to grasp the scope and depth of the steroid problem.
-His defense has two main themes: The first is that everyone else was late to it, too — which is true — and that many of the current steroid scolds had no problem with the sudden influx of 500-ft. home runs in the mid-'90s.
+His defense has two main themes: The first is that everyone else was late to it, too — which is true — and that many of the current steroid scolds had no problem with the sudden influx of 500-foot home runs in the mid-'90s.

 Selig singles out Bob Costas — who wrote a blurb for the book — on this point:

-But the main thrust of Selig's argument is that he wanted to test players for drugs, but was repeatedly blocked from doing-so by the players' union.
-"We just can't let you start testing, we can't do that," he quotes then MLB Player's Association head Donald Fehr as saying at one point during negotiations.
+But the main thrust of Selig's argument is that he wanted to test players for drugs but was repeatedly blocked from doing so by the players union.
+"We just can't let you start testing, we can't do that," he quotes then-MLB Players Association head Donald Fehr as saying at one point during negotiations.

-After years of investigative reporting, public Congressional shaming, and eventual pressure from the players themselves, the union finally agreed to testing and harsh penalties for positive results.
-The home run totals dropped and players stopped looking like professional wrestlers.
+After years of investigative reporting, public congressional shaming and eventual pressure from the players themselves, the union finally agreed to testing and harsh penalties for positive results.
+The home run totals dropped, and players stopped looking like professional wrestlers.
 But the steroid scandal never completely went away, and among other things, Selig had to eventually suspend superstar Alex Rodriguez for an entire season for drug use.

-The result of it all: The baseball history and records that Selig so clearly loves are now distorted and tainted by a generation of chemically-enhanced performance.
+The result of it all: The baseball history and records that Selig so clearly loves are now distorted and tainted by a generation of chemically enhanced performance.
 Selig has a right to be a bit defensive — those battles over drug testing played out in public — but I wish he had been a bit more reflective on what he, as the head of Major League Baseball, could have done to limit the problem, or fix it faster.

-There's one more scene from the 2002 All Star Game that sticks in my mind.
-It's from the home run derby, the night before the game itself.
+There's one more scene from the 2002 All-Star Game that sticks in my mind.
+It's from the Home Run Derby, the night before the game itself.
 Sports Illustrated columnist Rick Reilly had just shamed Cubs star Sammy Sosa by confronting him in the locker room and asking him, then and there, to take a drug test.
 Sosa had angrily refused, and when he came to the plate, the Milwaukee fans all booed and jeered him as a steroid user and a cheat.

 Then, Sosa began launching titanic home runs.
 As the balls he hit clanged off the upper deck, off the scoreboard, and even off the back wall of the entire domed stadium, the mood turned.
-The cheers grew louder and louder as the balls flew further and further.
-Everyone was thrilled and entertained by Sosa, and suddenly didn't quite care what he was or wasn't injecting into his body.
+The cheers grew louder and louder as the balls flew farther and farther.
+Everyone was thrilled and entertained by Sosa, and suddenly they didn't quite care what he was or wasn't injecting into his body.

 Everyone — the players, the unions, the owners and, as that moment made clear, the fans — shares the blame for baseball's steroid problem.